Mravara/mravara.github.io/README.md

 Personal GitHub page serving as a portfolio showcasing projects which were developed recently.
-For each project a screenshot or logo is provided, as well as a brief description, used technology stack and links to associated Git repositories when available.
+For each project a screenshot or logo is provided, as well as a brief description, used technology stack and links when available.

 ## Getting started